eastmaels/steemblog.github.io/_posts/account/deanliu/2017-04-22_local-delicacies-2-jiufen-photo-series-003.md

 - - -

-This page is synchronized from the post: [local delicacies 2 - Jiufen photo series 003](https://steemit.com/@deanliu/local-delicacies-2-jiufen-photo-series-003)
+This page is synchronized from the post: ['local delicacies 2 - Jiufen photo series 003'](https://steemit.com/@deanliu/local-delicacies-2-jiufen-photo-series-003)